CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-14.md

 # Lab 15: Simulate and Detect Lateral Movement Attacks `(Read-Only)`

+## Overview

-In this task, you will simulate a Lateral Movement attack and detect it using Microsoft Defender for Identity.
-Please note that this is a `read-only` task, as you will be logged out of your virtual machine during the attack simulation—this is a security measure enforced by Defender for Identity.
+In this lab, you will simulate a Lateral Movement attack using the Mimikatz tool and detect it through Microsoft Defender for Identity.
+This task is **Read-only**—running the attack will trigger Defender’s containment measures, logging you out of the virtual machine and preventing re-login for security reasons.

+> **⚠ Important Usage Guidance:** Because this lab uses a security-sensitive tool, Microsoft Defender will automatically flag the activity and terminate your session.
+You will not be able to log back into the VM after the attack simulation.

 > **Note:** This exercise is **Read-only** because the tool used below is blocked by Microsoft Defender.
 If this software is used for any malicious activity, Microsoft Defender will flag the user as a threat, resulting in an automatic logout from the virtual machine.
 The user will not be able to log in again.